-In response to appellants' inquiries and complaints, the District eventually produced the contractor's invoice and, on the evening of January 15, 2016, notified appellants that it had imposed a corrected special assessment (totaling \$17,047.88, including accrued interest and fees).
-Days earlier, on January 12, 2016, the District had filed a lien in the Office of the Recorder of Deeds on the basis of the corrected special assessment.
-The District's Office of Tax and Revenue ("OTR") subsequently required appellants to pay the corrected special assessment amount as a condition of correcting an erroneous tax classification of the appellants' property as a vacant or nuisance property.
-Appellants paid the corrected special assessment amount in November 2017 and then brought an action in the Superior Court on April 13, 2018, seeking a refund of the amount they paid, recovery of their "costs in renovating the [p]roperty after the unnecessary and improper repairs," and a review of the contractor's invoice and a "refund for those charges that were illegally and improperly assessed[.]"
+In response to appellants' inquiries and complaints, DCRA eventually produced the contractor's invoice and, on the evening of January 15, 2016-after telling appellants on January 10, 2016, that she would review the special assessment and receiving appellants' January 11, 2016, reply email in which they communicated that they "look[ed] forward to discussing" with DCRA the particular facts of their complaints about "fraud and corruption"-the DCRA Director notified appellants that it had imposed a corrected special assessment.
+Days before the Director sent appellants the January 15 notice, i.e., on January 12, 2016, the DCRA had filed a lien in the Office of the Recorder of Deeds on the basis of the corrected special assessment.
+The District's Office of Tax and Revenue ("OTR") subsequently required appellants to pay the corrected special assessment amount as a condition of correcting an erroneous tax classification of appellants' property as a vacant or nuisance property.
+Appellants paid the corrected special assessment amount (totaling \$17,047.88, including accrued interest and fees) in November 2017 and then brought an action in the Superior Court on April 13, 2018, seeking a refund of the amount they paid, recovery of their "costs in renovating the [p]roperty after the unnecessary and improper repairs," and a review of the contractor's invoice and a "refund for those charges that were illegally and improperly assessed[.]"

 The Superior Court Tax Division, to which the case had been transferred, twice dismissed the homeowners' action.
 Initially, accepting an argument that had been advanced by the District, the court dismissed the action on the ground that appellants had failed to exhaust their administrative remedies and that the court therefore lacked jurisdiction over appellants' claim for a refund of the assessment amount.
 After appellants appealed to this court from that dismissal, the District changed its position, asserted that appellants had no available administrative remedy that they could have been required to exhaust, and asked this court to remand the case to the Superior Court for a decision on the merits.
 On remand from this court, the Superior Court Tax Division again dismissed, accepting the District's new argument that the Superior Court lacked subject matter jurisdiction because appellants had failed to bring their action within six months after the assessment, as required by D.C.
 Code § 47-3303.
 The appeal presently before us seeks review of that dismissal order.
-Our review is de novo.2
+Our review is de novo.2 the assessment was imposed pursuant to Section 42-3131.01(a)(1), which provides as follows: